alessiogandelli/tweets-to-topic-network/README.md

 - `mentions_id`: A list of IDs of users mentioned in the tweet.

-## JSON users file
+## JSON users file (optional)
-The user's file contains information about all users involved in the conversation.
-Each user is represented as a JSON object with the following fields:
+The user's file is used to get the username of the author of the tweet.

 - `id`: The ID of the user.
 - `username`: The username of the user.
-- `tweet_count`: The number of tweets posted by the user.
-- `followers`: The number of followers the user has.
-- `following`: The number of accounts the user is following.

 # Classes